scenerystack/community/docs/reference/api/scenery/SpriteInstance.md

 # SpriteInstance

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/SpriteInstance.ts](https://github.com/phetsims/scenery/blob/main/js/util/SpriteInstance.ts) for the most up-to-date information.

 ## Overview

 Represents a single instance on the screen of a given Sprite object.
 It can have its own transformation matrix, and